codepath/android_guides/Must-Have-Libraries.md

 * [ChipsLayoutManager](https://github.com/BelooS/ChipsLayoutManager) - RecyclerView's LayoutManager which moves item to the next line when no space left on the current.
 Can represent google material chips guideline or tags view.
 * [RecyclerViewHelper](https://github.com/nisrulz/recyclerviewhelper) - Provides the most common functions around recycler view like Swipe to dismiss, Drag and Drop, Divider in the ui, events for when item selected and when not selected, on-click listener for items.
 * [async-expandable-list](https://github.com/Ericliu001/async-expandable-list) - async-expandable-list provides solutions to displaying header-sub-items structure with simple api and asynchronously loading sub-list into an expandable list.
+* [Epoxy](https://github.com/airbnb/epoxy) - Epoxy is an Android library for building complex screens in a RecyclerView.

 ### Easy Navigation